-\citet{merritt85} suggested a modified version of this DF consisting of a superposition of two Osipkov-Merritt DFs with two different values of the scale radius $r_{\mathrm{a},1}$ and $r_{\mathrm{a},2}$.
+\citet{merritt85} suggested a modified version of the Osipkov-Merritt model consisting of a superposition of two Osipkov-Merritt DFs with two different values of the scale radius $r_{\mathrm{a},1}$ and $r_{\mathrm{a},2}$.
 In this case the radial and tangential velocity dispersion for the combined model would be

-where $k_\mathrm{om}$ is the relative fraction of the Osipkov-Merritt models corresponding to $r_{\mathrm{a},1}$ and $r_{\mathrm{a},2}$. \citet{lane25} studied both of these models for the purpose of serving as DFs for merger remnants in the halos of Milky Way analogs found in the IllustrisTNG simulation suite \citep{tng_public_release_nelson19,tng50_nelson19,tng50_pillepich19}.
+where $k_\mathrm{om}$ is the relative fraction of the Osipkov-Merritt models corresponding to $r_{\mathrm{a},1}$ and $r_{\mathrm{a},2}$.
+Because computing the anisotropy profile for this model requires fully computing the radial and tangential velocity dispersions, the anisotropy profile depends on the potential and tracer density in addition to each components $r_{\mathrm{a}}$.

+\citet{lane25} studied both types of Osipkov-Merritt models for the purpose of serving as DFs for merger remnants in the halos of Milky Way analogs found in the IllustrisTNG simulation suite \citep{tng_public_release_nelson19,tng50_nelson19,tng50_pillepich19}.
 They found that for remnants with high average anisotropy (e.g., GS/E) Osipkov-Merritt DFs outperformed alternatives, and in particular the superposition DF described here was found to be superior to the standard single component Osipkov-Merritt DF.
 Here, we will fit both of these models to the data, including the single component Osipkov-Merritt profile due to its simplicity.

 When fitting both models, we sample from a posterior constructed using Bayes rule $p(\theta \lvert \mathcal{D}) \propto p(\mathcal{D} \lvert \theta)p(\theta)$, where $p(\mathcal{D} \lvert \theta)$ is the model likelihood and $p(\theta)$ are any priors.
 In general, we use a simple Gaussian objective function to act as the likelihood between model anisotropy and data.
-Relevent priors will be described for each DF below.
+Relevant priors will be described for each model below.
 Samples are drawn using the Markov Chain Monte Carlo (MCMC) sampler of \citet{goodman10} implemented in the package \texttt{emcee} \citep{foreman-mackey13}.
-When fitting DFs, we first minimize the log-likelihood function using Powell's conjugate direction method to determine the initial conditions for the sampler.
+When fitting models, we first minimize the log-likelihood function using Powell's conjugate direction method to determine the initial conditions for the sampler.
 We initialize 100 walkers in a small volume about this minimum.